 If a client wishes to hold shares directly then they can do this either by holding paper share certificates or using a sponsored CREST account.
-However, it is not possible to hold shares in these ways in an ISA or SIPP.
+However, it is not possible to hold shares in these ways in an Individual Savings Account (ISA) or self-invested personal pension (SIPP).
 Exercising voting and other rights is also set out as a specific requirement for assets held within ISAs.

 What are the implications of holding client assets in a nominee account?

 If clients hold shares through a nominee, they do not appear directly on the shareholder register, but they are still able to exercise voting and other rights, depending on the contractual arrangements with their custodian.
 Under the Investment Bank Special Administration Regulations 2011, administrators are able to deduct costs of distribution from all client assets a firm holds on behalf of clients, whether the assets are held in the name of the client or in the name of a nominee.